• Skip to primary navigation

 There are a couple different reasons it could be runny.

-First off, perhaps you forgot the flour or didn't add the proper amount.
-The flour helps thicken the filling is super important in the texture of the pie.
+First off, perhaps you forgot the flour or didn’t add the proper amount.
+The flour helps thicken the filling is super important in the texture of this rhubarb custard pie recipe.
 Or maybe you forgot to drain the thawed rhubarb.
 The extra moisture might result in a runny pie.
 And lastly, you got impatient and cut into the pie before it cooled off!
-The pie will firm up as it cools, so if you're wanting it the perfect texture, you'll want to wait.
+The pie will firm up as it cools, so if you’re wanting it the perfect texture, you’ll want to wait.

 How to know when a rhubarb pie is done?

-The center of the pie will be set.
-Grab the pie and wiggle it a bit - if the center is still runny, it's not done.
-If there's just a tiny bit of softness, that's fine as it'll set up once it cools.
+The bake time will vary depending on the oven and the type of pie plate you use.
+When done, the center of the baked rhubarb custard pie will be set and the topping will be a nice golden brown.
+Grab the pie and wiggle it a bit – if the center is still runny, it’s not done.
+If there’s just a tiny bit of softness, that’s fine as it’ll set up once it cools.

 Rhubarb Custard Pie